awsdocs/aws-client-vpn-administrator-guide/doc_source/what-is.md

 + The subnets associated with a Client VPN endpoint must be in the same VPC\.
 + You cannot associate multiple subnets from the same Availability Zone with a Client VPN endpoint\.
 + A Client VPN endpoint does not support subnet associations in a dedicated tenancy VPC\.
 + Client VPN supports IPv4 traffic only\.
+See [IPv6 Considerations](ipv6-considerations.md) for details regarding IPv6\.
 + Client VPN is not Federal Information Processing Standards \(FIPS\) compliant\.
 + If multi\-factor authentication \(MFA\) is disabled for your Active Directory, a user password cannot be in the following format\.